-.systems[].resourcesdir
+systems.resourcesdir

 Directory prefix where external test resources (e.g., large input files) are stored.
-You may reference this prefix from within a regression test by accessing the reframe.core.systems.System.resourcesdir attribute of the current system.
+You may reference this prefix from within a regression test by accessing the resourcesdir attribute of the current system.

-.systems[].partitions
+systems.partitions

 A list of system partition configuration objects.
 This list must have at least one element.